Example of configuring security groups for cloud servers on the same subnet

 -

-Select pool where the database server is located.
+Select the pool where the server with the database is located.

 -